-We feed our breeding dogs a raw diet and when whelping and raising pups they are on Canadian Naturals.
-We DO NOT feed grain free lines.
-A couple times a week our dogs also get eggs,zucchini, squash, carrots, peas, beans, apples and pears (depending on the season).
-In smaller amounts they are given garlic (very limited), ground pumpkin seeds, oatmeal, molasses, yogurt, vitamin E, salmon, cod and flaxseed oils.
+We feed our breeding dogs a combonation of kibble and raw diet A couple times a week our dogs also get eggs,zucchini, squash, carrots, peas, beans, apples and pears (depending on the season).
+In smaller amounts they are given garlic (very limited), oatmeal, molasses, yogurt, vitamin E, salmon, cod and flaxseed oils.
 And of course, there is always large, meaty bones.
 Oh, how they love their bones!

 I do not weigh or measure their food.
 I feed to a healthy, lean and fit body type.
 The amount required to achieve this requires a great deal more for some of our dogs then others.
 I find it is best to just look and “feel” my dogs.
 From above all my dogs have a hourglass figure.
 I can feel their ribcage when I run my hands down their sides but only see couple of ribs (depending on coat type).
 They all have stellar teeth w/no tartar build up, which I attribute to all the bones.